moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 ---------------

 MoveIt!
 IKFast is a tool that generates a IKFast kinematics plugin for MoveIt using OpenRAVE generated cpp files.
 This tutorial will step you through setting up your robot to utilize the power of IKFast.
 MoveIt!
-IKFast is tested on ROS Groovy with Catkin using OpenRAVE 0.8 with a 6dof and 7dof robot arm manipulator.
+IKFast is tested on ROS Kinetic with Catkin using OpenRAVE 0.8 with a 6dof and 7dof robot arm manipulator.
 While it works in theory, currently the IKFast plugin generator tool does not work with >7 degree of freedom arms.

 Getting Started